natalie-kate/date-night/TESTING.md

       ![Picture showing contact page on desktop](assets/readme-assets/testing-images/desktop-contact.png)

    6. As a first time visitor, I want a quick and fun way to choose what to do for date night.
-   - The about modal explains that there is only 8 decisions and 8 seconds for each so its definitely quick and the timer with the colour change adds a bit of excitement and more fun to it, the cartoon type result pictures add to the lightheartedness aswell.
+   - The about modal explains that there is only 8 decisions and 8 seconds for each so its definitely quick and the timer with the colour change adds a bit of excitement and more fun to it, the cartoon type result pictures add to the lightheartedness as well.

      ![Picture showing a result image](assets/readme-assets/testing-images/result-image.png)
      ![Picture showing timer](assets/readme-assets/testing-images/timer.png)